StudiMY/101-beginning-python/source/looping/index.rst

 From the word `looping` itself, you can guess how your program will flow.

-.. topic:: Looping - David Baumgold
+.. topic:: Looping In a Nutshell - David Baumgold

     A loop is a **method of programming** that allows you to **repeat the same action or idea** over and over **without repeating code.**

 Syntax and Semantics - Learning Python Grammar